 4. Central Playa del Carmen Beach

-I’m not sure if the main Playa del Carmen public beach even has a name, but it’s the main beach near Playa del Carmen, stretching from the ferry pier to Calle 10 Nte.
+I’m not sure if the main Playa del Carmen public beach even has a name, but it’s the main beach in Playa del Carmen, stretching from the ferry pier to Calle 10 Nte.

 Given its proximity to the main tourist part of Playa del Carmen, this public beach is as busy as you’d expect.
 Despite the crowds, we found this public Playa del Carmen beach quite clean thanks to the staff at the hotels and restaurants which line the beach.
 You can plunk your towel down at any spot along this central Playa del Carmen beach, but here are a few locations worth noting: